equanimittyy/mobydick/README.md

 The transformation of data in SQL, particularly to delimit the 'content' column and seperate the individual words was a difficult challenge.
-However, through practical experience gained through exercises on StrataScratch, I used my new founded skills to utilise the 'substring_index()' function and a common table expression "CTE" as the basis of the solution to my predicament.
+However, through practical experience gained through exercises on StrataScratch, I used my new founded skills to utilise the 'substring_index()' function and a common table expression as the basis of the solution to my predicament.
 Through this, I was able to achieve a final result which I aggregated and obtain the count of individual word items.